hultsfredskommun/finetv/README.txt

 	- - - - - - - - - - - - - - - - - - - - - - -

 	A wordpress theme used to display fullscreen slides.
 You can show full screen images, half screen images (left, right), small images with borders (left, right).
-	Users can create multi paged slides.
-Categories are used to deside where the monitor is placed and there for you can have the slides on diffrent monitors just categorize them to all the monitor the slide need to be on.
+	Categories are used to deside where the monitor is placed, one or several places is up to the editor.

 	- - - - - - - - - - - - - - - - - - - - - - -